NUS-Curiosity/provcon/README.md

 # ProvCon Dataset
 This repository contains the provenance graph constructed using ProvCon.

+## How Provenance Graph is Constructed
+Using cyberattack information from CTI reports, ProvCon reproduce the cyberattack on a cyber range.
+After executing the attack activities throughout the environment, data are exracted and transformed into provenance graph.
+For Linux-based systems, the provenance graph is constructed using the `sysdig` logs.
+For Windows-based systems, the provenance graph is constructed using the `Sysmon` logs.

 ## Data Summary

 Below describe the file structure of this repository.
 In addition to default system logging, we utilize [Linux Audit Daemon](https://linux.die.net/man/8/auditd) (`auditd`) and [Sysdig](https://github.com/draios/sysdig) for Linux-based systems and [System Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) (Sysmon) for Windows-based systems.